boddeti21/EduBridge-Data-Analytics/Projects/Analysis and prediction using ML (python)/readme.md

 - The datasets consists of several medical predictor variables and one target variable, Outcome.
 - Predictor variables includes the number of pregnancies the patient has had, their BMI, insulin level, age, and so on.

-### Acknowledgment:
--This dataset is downloaded from the Kaggle

 ### Structure:

 ### Task 1: Load the Data and Import Libraries
 - Load the dataset using pandas.
 - Import essential modules and helper functions from NumPy and Matplotlib and sklearn.
 - Explore the pandas dataframe using the head() and info() functions.
--
 ### Task 2: Exploratory Data Analysis:
 - I used a correlation matrix, pairplot(), pointplot(), piechart using Seaborn & Matplotlib to visualize the data
 - Used pandas inbuilt functions like df.hist(), crosstab()
 ### Task 3: Spliting data into X(independent features) and y(dependent feature)
 - Used Feature scaling to scale the features using standrad scaler
 - Split again into Train-Test split
 ### Task 4: Train the model using various algorithms
 - K-Nearest Neighbour
 - Logistic Regression
 - Random Forest
 ### Task 5: Display accuracy score, Confusion matrix, and Classification report
 ### Task 6: Used RandomizedSearch-CV for:
 - Random Forest
 ### Task 7: Display accuracy score, Confusion matrix, and Classification report

 ### Conclusion
 - Random Forest after applying Hyper-parameter tunning gives best result in predicting Diabetes.

 # 2. SMS Spam Detection-Predictive Analysis
 - Collection of SMS messages tagged as spam or legitimate